misovsky3/NICO---Gyro-Hand/README.md

 # NICO
-Our experiments with Gyro hand glove and robot
+Experiments with Gyro hand glove and robot